muhme/quote_wordpress/tests/README.md

   10 passed (17.2s)
 ```

-You can open the HTML report with your favored browser with file `playwright-report/index.html`.
+As the docker container volume is mapped, you can open the HTML report from file `playwright-report/index.html` in your favored browser.

 :bulb: **Tip:** To have WordPress working with HTTP and from localhost and inside Docker container, plus access WordPress from Playwrigth container the little trick is to use the URL `http://host.docker.internal:4080`.
-The hostname `host.docker.internal` is identical inside docker container and on host machine if you make the following `/etc/hosts` entry:
+The hostname `host.docker.internal` is identical inside docker container and on host machine, if you make the following `/etc/hosts` entry:
 ```bash
 127.0.0.1	host.docker.internal
 ```